When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

 It’s one of those foods that have zero nutritional value, and yet, nobody cares!

-You’ll only need nine fundamental kitchen staples to make funnel cakes at home, and you can prepare and cook them in less than 10 minutes.
+You’ll only need nine fundamental kitchen staples to make them at home, and you can prepare and cook them in less than 10 minutes.

 As easy as these are to make, you’ll really have to limit yourself.
 Otherwise, you may go overboard on making these delicious treats.